Black Box Work Extraction and Composite Hypothesis Testing

 \paragraph{Black box work extraction.---} We now introduce the framework of black box work extraction.
 In addition to the main system, we consider another system called a ``battery'' associated with a 2-dimensional Hilbert space $\mH_X=\Span\qty{\ket{0},\ket{1}}$.
 Following Ref.~\cite{Gour_2022_Role_of_quantum_coherence}, we take the Hamiltonian for the battery system as $H_{X}=E_{X,0}\dm{0}+E_{X,1}\dm{1}$ with $E_{X,1}-E_{X,0}=\beta^{-1}\log(m-1)$ so that the thermal state of the battery system $\mu_m$ is $\mu_m=\frac{m-1}{m}\ketbra{0}{0}+\frac{1}{m}\ketbra{1}{1}$ for $m\geq 1$.
 If an allowed operation can transform an initial state and the equilibrium state $\mu_m$ in the battery system to the state $\dm{1}_X$ of the battery, we say that we can ``charge'' the battery.

-We represent the inaccessibility to the information of the given state as a black box, a subset $\mS\subset\mD(\mH)$ of states acting on $\mH$.
-The experimenters are informed about the description of $\mS$ and that the initial state is picked from the black box $\mS$ but are not told which state is actually given, preventing them from tailoring work extraction protocols depending on the state.
+We represent the inaccessibility to the information of the given state as a black box, a subset $\mS\subset\mD(\mH)$ of the set $\mD(\mH)$ of all quantum states.
+The experimenters are informed about the description of $\mS$ and that the initial state is picked from $\mS$ but are not told which state is given, preventing them from tailoring work extraction protocols depending on the state.
+Note that the state is not picked according to some known probability distribution.
+If so, the situation is reduced to the state-aware scenario where one is given the averaged state taken over the black box.

 The problem is to find the maximum $m$ such that the battery with the thermal state $\mu_m$ can be charged with the unknown initial state picked up from the black box and allowed operations $\mbO$, i.e., to find the largest $m$ such that $\rho\otimes \mu_m\to\ketbra{1}{1}_X$ is possible for every choice of the state from the black box and the allowed operation which is independent of the initial state $\rho\in \mS$.
-Here, we formulate the optimal performance of the black box work extraction. \begin{defn} The one-shot extractable work of the black box $\mS\subset\mD(\mH)$ with error $\ve$ is defined as $\beta W_{\mbO}^\ve(\mS)=\log m^*$, where $m^*$ is the largest $m\in\mbR$ which satisfies \bal \max_{\mE\in\mbO} \min_{\rho\in\mS}F(\mE(\rho),\ketbra{1}{1}_X)\geq 1-\ve. \eal Here, $\mu_m=\frac{m-1}{m}\ketbra{0}{0}+\frac{1}{m}\ketbra{1}{1}$ is the Gibbs state of the battery system $X$, and $F(\rho,\sigma)=\| \sqrt{\rho}\sqrt{\sigma} \|_1^2$ is the square fidelity.
+Here, we formulate the optimal performance of the black box work extraction \begin{defn} The one-shot extractable work of the black box $\mS\subset\mD(\mH)$ with error $\ve$ is defined as $\beta W_{\mbO}^\ve(\mS)=\log m^*$, where $m^*$ is the largest $m\in\mbR$ which satisfies \bal \max_{\mE\in\mbO} \min_{\rho\in\mS}F(\mE(\rho),\ketbra{1}{1}_X)\geq 1-\ve. \eal Here, $\mu_m=\frac{m-1}{m}\ketbra{0}{0}+\frac{1}{m}\ketbra{1}{1}$ is the Gibbs state of the battery system $X$, and $F(\rho,\sigma)=\| \sqrt{\rho}\sqrt{\sigma} \|_1^2$ is the square fidelity.

-\end{defn} Note that we define the extractable work as the maximum value of the work drawn regardless of the states picked from the black box.
-For the justification of this definition, see Appendix~\ref{app:justification}.